videolan/vlc/share/lua/README.txt

 Stream
 ------
-stream( url ): Instantiate a stream object for specific url.
+stream( url ): Instantiate a stream object for specific url. memory_stream( string ): Instantiate a stream object containing a specific string.
+  Those two functions return the stream object upon success and nil if an error occured, in that case, the second return value will be an error message.

 s = vlc.stream( "http://www.videolan.org/" )
 s:read( 128 ) -- read up to 128 characters.
 Return 0 if no more data is available (FIXME?).